VulcanJS/vulcan-docs/source/filtering.md

 ## Default Input

-The `defaultInput` property lets you control what happens when no argument at all is provided to a query:
+The `defaultInput` property lets you control what happens when no argument at all is provided to a query by providing a default input when creating a collection:

 ```
 const Movies = createCollection({